JCuham/CSCI439-Compiler-Project/README.md

    2) Type make-run to run the executible on testprog.txt
    3) Type make clean to clear the executible and associated output file

-   ## Run on custom files
+  ## Making your own programs
-   1) To build the executible type make
+   1) To build the executible type "make"
-   2) type ./cmm < program.txt
+   2) type ./cmm < "your_program.txt"
-   This will run the compiled on other files besides testprog.txt if you want to run the test files for error checking simply type ./cmm < testsbad/filename.txt (badprog1)
+   This will run the CMM compiler on "your_program.txt" and compile your code to x86 assembly, if you want to compile your code with error checking simply type ./cmm < testsbad/"your_program.txt" (badprog1)

+   ## Compiler Tests
+   1) To build the executible type "make"
+   2) type ./cmm < testsbad/...
+   This will run the compiler on programs with syntax/logical errors from the "testsbad" directory.
+These programs demonstrate the error handling capabilities of the compiler.

 ## Sample Output
 ## Sample Code Used